Trump’s Cabinet tracker: Here’s who is among the White House appointments so far

 Pete Hegseth, Secretary of Defense

-In one of the more surprising announcements so far, Trump will nominate Fox News host and veteran Pete Hegseth to be Secretary of Defense.
+Trump has nominated Fox News host and veteran Pete Hegseth to be Secretary of Defense, the nation’s largest federal agency overseeing all branches of the military, an $850 billion annual budget and roughly 3 million service members and personnel.

-“Pete has spent his entire life as a Warrior for the Troops, and for the Country.
-Pete is tough, smart and a true believer in America First,” the president-elect said in a statement on Tuesday.
-“With Pere at the helm, America’s enemies are on notice — Our Military will be Great Again, and America will Never Back Down.”

-Hegseth, 44, is a former Bear Stearns banker who later served tours with the Army National Guard in Guantánamo Bay, Iraq, and Afghanistan, as well as led veterans-focused advocacy organizations.
-He joined Fox News as a contributor in 2014 and co-hosts “Fox & Friends.”
+Hegseth, 44, served tours with the Army National Guard in Guantánamo Bay, Iraq, and Afghanistan.

-The 52-year-old was born in Watertown, South Dakota, and raised on a ranch and farm outside the city.

-She was involved in a number of family businesses before successfully running for the South Dakota House of Representatives in 2006.
-In 2010, she won the state’s at-large House seat, and in 2018, she was elected the state’s first female governor.
-She was reelected in 2022.
+He joined Fox News as a contributor in 2014 and co-host of the weekend edition of the network’s flagship program Fox & Friends.

+Hegseth was reportedly the subject of a sexual misconduct allegation, espoused anti-Islam views, and does not believe women should serve in combt roles.
+He is expected to lead Trump’s attacks on what they perceive as a “woke” military, including firings of top brass.

+South Dakota Governor Kristi Noem is nominated to lead the Department of Homeland Security, the third-largest federal government agency, which is expected to play a key role in implementing Trump’s “mass deportation operation” to remove potentially millions of people from the US.

+Noem was elected the state’s first female governor in 2018, and she won re-election in 2022.

-She was vilified this year for a story she told in her book about killing her 14-month-old wirehaired pointer named Cricket.
+She faced scrutiny earlier this year for a book in which she claims to have killed a 14-month-old wirehaired pointer named Cricket.

-Susie Wiles was a senior adviser to Trump’s 2024 presidential campaign and its de facto manager.
+Susie Wiles was a senior adviser to Trump’s 2024 presidential campaign and served as its de facto manager.

-The 67 year-old has a background in Florida politics.
-She helped Ron DeSantis win his first race for Florida governor but later fell out with him.
-Six years later, she was key to Trump’s defeat of him in the 2024 Republican primary.
+The unassuming 67 year-old will serve as the nation’s first-ever female White House chief of staff.

-Wiles’ hire was Trump’s first major decision as president-elect and one that could be a defining test of his incoming administration considering her close relationship with the president-elect.
+Trump’s announcement was among his first major decisions as president-elect and one that could be a defining test of his incoming administration.
 Wiles is said to have earned Trump’s trust in part by guiding what was the most disciplined of Trump’s three presidential campaigns.

-She was able to help keep Trump on track as few others have, not by criticizing his impulses, but by winning his respect by demonstrating his success after taking her advice.

 Mike Waltz, National Security Adviser

-Trump asked Mike Waltz, a retired Army National Guard officer and war veteran, to be his national security adviser, a person familiar with the matter said Monday.
+The retired Army National Guard officer and war veteran has been nominated to serve as Trump’s national security adviser.

-The person spoke on the condition of anonymity to discuss the matter before Trump made a formal announcement.

-The move would put Waltz at the forefront of a litany of national security crises, ranging from the ongoing effort to provide weapons to Ukraine and escalating worries about the growing alliance between Russia and North Korea to the persistent attacks in the Middle East by Iran proxies and the push for a cease-fire between Israel and Hamas and Hezbollah.

-Waltz is a three-term GOP congressman from east-central Florida.
-He served multiple tours in Afghanistan and also worked in the Pentagon as a policy adviser when Donald Rumsfeld and Robert Gates were defense chiefs.
+Waltz is a three-term GOP congressman from Florida who served multiple tours in Afghanistan and also worked in the Pentagon as a policy adviser when Donald Rumsfeld and Robert Gates were defense chiefs.

-He is considered hawkish on China, and called for a U.S. boycott of the 2022 Winter Olympics in Beijing due to its involvement in the origin of COVID-19 and its ongoing mistreatment of the minority Muslim Uighur population.
+He is considered hawkish on China, and called for a US boycott of the 2022 Winter Olympics in Beijing.

-Tom Homan, 62, has been tasked with Trump’s top priority of carrying out the largest deportation operation in the nation’s history.
+Tom Homan has been tasked with Trump’s top priority of carrying out the largest deportation operation in the nation’s history.

-Homan, who served under Trump in his first administration leading U.S. Immigration and Customs Enforcement, was widely expected to be offered a position related to the border, an issue Trump made central to his campaign.
+Homan, who served under Trump in his first administration as the acting director of Immigration and Customs Enforcement, was among the architects of the former president’s “zero tolerance” anti-immigration agenda and the maligned practice of separate families who arrive at the US-Mexico border.

-Though Homan has insisted such a massive undertaking would be humane, he has long been a loyal supporter of Trump’s policy proposals, suggesting at a July conference in Washington that he would be willing to “run the biggest deportation operation this country’s ever seen.”
+He has now promised to “run the biggest deportation operation this country’s ever seen,” and vowed “shock and awe” with Trump’s first days in office.

 Elise Stefanik, United Nations ambassador